unrealwork/atsd-use-cases/FitnessIndex/README.md

 health using this data?

 Publicly-available data allows for anyone with access to the correct analytics tools to pursue answers to their own questions and convey that information to any audience.
-The [Axibase Timeseries Database](https://axibase.com/) is developed to work within the [Socrata](https://github.com/axibase/axibase-collector/blob/master/jobs/socrata.md) framework used by government agencies to publish data, so it was selected as the main tool for this project and calculations were done using the computational knowledge engine [WolframAlpha](https://www.wolframalpha.com/).
+The [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) is developed to work within the [Socrata](https://github.com/axibase/axibase-collector/blob/master/jobs/socrata.md) framework used by government agencies to publish data, so it was selected as the main tool for this project and calculations were done using the computational knowledge engine [WolframAlpha](https://www.wolframalpha.com/).